 Commission for Children, Young People and Child Guardian.
 She

-sustained injury in a motor vehicle accident on 21 May 2012.
-At the
+sustained injury in a motor vehicle accident on 21 May 2012 when

-own computer and car and created her own schedule but was
+home she provided her own computer and car and created her own

 Liability was admitted.
 The central issue for the District Court